sphinx-doc/sphinx/Doc-26/library/multifile.rst

 .. method:: MultiFile.section_divider(str)

    Turn a boundary into a section-divider line.
-By default, this method prepends ``'-``\ ``-'`` (which MIME section boundaries have) but it is declared so it can be overridden in derived classes.
+By default, this method prepends ``'--'`` (which MIME section boundaries have) but it is declared so it can be overridden in derived classes.
 This method need not append LF or CR-LF, as comparison with the result ignores trailing whitespace.

 .. method:: MultiFile.end_marker(str)

    Turn a boundary string into an end-marker line.
-By default, this method prepends ``'-``\ ``-'`` and appends ``'-``\ ``-'`` (like a MIME-multipart end- of-message marker) but it is declared so it can be overridden in derived classes.
+By default, this method prepends ``'--'`` and appends ``'--'`` (like a MIME-multipart end-of-message marker) but it is declared so it can be overridden in derived classes.
 This method need not append LF or CR-LF, as comparison with the result ignores trailing whitespace.

 Finally, :class:`MultiFile` instances have two public instance variables: